-2. POLICY STATEMENT
+2. SCOPE

 - 2.1.
 This policy should be read in conjunction with the Trust's Complaints Policy.
 The Trust will consider claims for compensation from its tenants, leaseholders and members of the public. - 2.2.
 The policy demonstrates our commitment to ensuring customers receive a fair and transparent resolution to complaints and is aligned with the Regulator for Social Housing's Consumer Standards and the advice of the Housing Ombudsman. - 2.3.
 The Trust recognises that redress for service failure may require remedies other than financial compensation in order to restore a person to the position they would be in if the failure had not occurred.
-However in some instances, financial compensation may be the only and appropriate form of redress. - 2.4.
+However, in some instances, financial compensation may be the only and appropriate form of redress. - 2.4.
 Each claim for compensation will be considered on its individual merits.
 The Trust will use discretion and common sense in deciding the most appropriate means of redress, while promoting consistency. - 2.5.
 The Trust also takes responsibility for any detriment or damage caused to an individual or their property and belongings by a third party (contractor) working on the landlord's behalf. - 2.6.
-Through the use of this policy the Trust will ensure claims for redress are dealt with fairly, quickly and efficiently, and importantly that the Trust learns any lessons arising from the claim.
+This policy will ensure claims for redress are dealt with fairly, quickly and efficiently, and importantly that the Trust learns any lessons arising from the claim. - 2.7.
+Situations where compensation will not be considered: - Claims for personal injury. - Claims for damage caused by circumstances beyond a landlord's control (e.g. through storm or flooding). - Problems caused by a third party not working for the landlord. - Instances where any damage should be covered under contents insurance.